Skip to main content

 Pricing: $15/month or $165/year

 Considerations: Roam's interface feels dated compared to newer alternatives, and the price is steep for what you get.
 Development has also slowed considerably.
+If you are exploring options beyond Roam, see our guide to Roam Research alternatives.

-5. Mem : Best for AI-First Note-Taking
+5. Mem, Best for AI-First Note-Taking

-Best for: Users who want AI assistance without complex setup
+Who it's for: Users who want AI assistance without complex setup

 Mem positions itself as an AI-native note-taking app.
 It automatically organizes your notes and surfaces relevant information without requiring tags or folders.